What are the biggest Cyber Security Threats to businesses in 2024? And what can you do about them?

 Email Filters and Security Software

-Implement robust email filtering systems and security software that detect and block phishing attempts before they reach employee inboxes.
+Implement robust email security gateway software and filtering systems that detect and block phishing attempts before they reach employee inboxes.

 Multi-factor Authentication (MFA)